 This alone can dramatically improve appearance and is the first step in carpet color revival.

-This old yet effective method works well for wool and cotton rugs.
+This old yet effective method works well for wool and cotton area rugs.

 Method: